How Does Cremation Work? The Complete Step-by-Step Process Explained

 How does the cremation chamber or cremation retort operate?

 A cremation chamber is also known as a cremation retort.
 It is an industrial-type furnace that can hold one body and incinerate it at high temperatures.
-There are many different types of retorts, and today, there are modern and very efficient cremation machines that can be operated by computer and automated.
+There are many types of retorts, and today there are modern, highly efficient cremation machines that can be operated by computer and automated.
 Most are fueled by gas or propane.

 The chamber has a door at one end, and the cremation container is loaded into the retort via the door.
 This is then sealed, and the cremation process begins.
 This can be done manually or automatically.

-Once the incineration process is complete, a tray containing the bone fragments and ashes is extracted for the next part of the process.
+Once the incineration process is complete, a tray containing the bone fragments and ashes is extracted for the next part.
 A cool-down period of approximately 30 – 60 minutes is required before the bones and ashes can be processed.

 Who can conduct a cremation?

-Most funeral homes and crematories employ crematory operatives to run their cremation machines and process their cremation cases.
+Most funeral homes and crematories employ crematory operators to operate their cremation machines and process cremation cases.
 Sometimes the funeral director may personally handle cases, but a trained crematory operative is versant in the specialized knowledge of safely operating a crematory and handling the deceased for cremation.

 How long does it take from the funeral home receiving the deceased to the family receiving the cremated remains back?